 Highlight the excellence of women involved in the ASLMS and implement strategies to advance networking and training opportunities.
 Promote the professional development of women using energy-based technologies at all career and training levels through teaching, mentoring and organization leadership.
 Open to volunteers.

-Kristen Kelly, MD
+Kristen M. Kelly, MD

 Arisa Ortiz, MD

 Arisa E. Ortiz, M.D. is Director of Laser and Cosmetic Dermatology, and an Assistant Clinical Professor of Dermatology at the University of California, San Diego.
 She received training in Mohs Micrographic Surgery at UC San Diego and also completed the prestigious cosmetic and laser fellowship at Massachusetts General Hospital, Harvard Medical School, and Wellman Center for Photomedicine.
 Dr. Ortiz completed her dermatology residency training at UC Irvine and Beckman Laser Institute.